 ORAENV file is located.

-If an Oracle utility uses the BEQ protocol to connect to a database, then Oracle Net Services will get the job parameters for the start of a dedicated server in the BS2000 environment from the
+If an Oracle utility uses the BEQ protocol to connect to a database, then Oracle Net Services gets the job parameters to start a dedicated server in the BS2000 environment from the

 BGJPAR variable.
 If this variable is not specified, then Oracle Net Services will use default values.